luyadev/luya/docs/guide/ngrest-model.md

 }
 ```

-This will trigger the {{luya\admin\ngrest\base\NgRestModel::delete()} method and will irrevocable remove the given record, you can override the {{luya\admin\ngrest\base\NgRestModel::delete()} method to change the behavior of a deletion or using {{luya\admin\traits\SoftDeleteTrait}}.
+This will trigger the {{luya\admin\ngrest\base\NgRestModel::delete()} method and will irrevocable remove the given record.
+You can override the {{luya\admin\ngrest\base\NgRestModel::delete()} method to change the behavior of a deletion or using {{luya\admin\traits\SoftDeleteTrait}}.

-## Multlingual / i18n Fields
+## Multlingual / i18n fields

-You can define all fields as multi lingual by setting:
+You can define all fields as multi lingual by the following setting:

 ```php
 public $i18n = ['title', 'description'];
 ```

-This will automatically enable to add content for all languages, and returns the content the content for the current active language in when returning the data from the model in the frontend.
+This will automatically enable the options to add content for all languages to each field and returns the content for the current active language when returning the data from the model in the frontend.

-When casting a field as i18n it will save the multi lingual data as json in the database.
+When casting a field as i18n it will save the multi lingual data in json format in the database.

-> All i18n fields must be type of varchar or text in the database, as its json encodes the input array in the database table field.
+> All i18n fields must be type of varchar or text in the database as it is json encodes the input array in the database table field.

-## Extra Fields
+## Extra fields

-Sometimes you want to define fields which are not part of the ActiveRecord model and are not part of the Database table.
-For Example you want to display a count of registered users on the curd list.
-To achieve this goal you may use the `extraFields` principal combined with the yii\base\Object getter/setter informations.
+Sometimes you want to define fields which are not part of the ActiveRecord model and are not part of the database table, e. g. you want to display a count of registered users on the CRUD list.
+To achieve this you may use the `extraFields` principal combined with the yii\base\Object getter/setter information.

 ```php
 public function getRegisteredCount()